Home Overview Spelling Grammar Usage Translate

 Adnoun suffixes “۔less” and “۔ish” can be combined to adverb suffix “۔ly”

-to form compound adverb suffixes: ۔lessly” and “۔ishly”.
+to form compound adverb suffices ۔lessly” and “۔ishly”..

 Ex: flaw۔lessly, child۔ishly.